Sept. 27, 1980: Hagler vs Minter

-For too long Marvin Hagler had been denied, passed over, ignored and unjustly sidelined while lesser middleweights got the big opportunities and the big money.
+For too long Marvelous Marvin Hagler had been denied, ignored and unjustly sidelined while lesser middleweights had got the big opportunities and the big money.
 For too long Hagler had toiled in the shadows, in grimy gyms in Massachusetts and Pennsylvania, while the bright lights in New York and Las Vegas failed to highlight his remarkable intensity and undeniable talent.
 The title of “Uncrowned Champion” had gotten old.
 It was 1980, a new decade, and Hagler should have been the real champion a long time ago.

 Despite decimating the division and steamrolling over Willie Monroe, Eugene Hart, Bobby Watts, Mike Colbert, and Bennie Briscoe, a shot at the title never came Hagler’s way and the words of Joe Frazier – “You have three strikes against you: you’re black, you’re a southpaw, and you’re good.” — sounded more and more like a prophecy.
-And when his overdue chance finally arrived in November of ’79, the judges denied The Marvelous One his due.
-Defending champion Vito Antuofermo won, at best, six rounds against Marvin on national television, but the Vegas judges somehow scored Hagler’s 15 round clinic a draw.
+And when his overdue chance finally arrived in November of 1979, the judges denied The Marvelous One his due.
+Defending champion Vito Antuofermo won, at best, six rounds against Marvin on national television, but the Vegas officials somehow scored Hagler’s fifteen round clinic a draw.
 Marvin went back to Massachusetts.
 And seethed.

 Just days before the fight, caught up in the pressure and the hype, Minter uttered words he would later retract, but that presaged the mayhem to come.
 “No black man,” growled Minter to an interviewer, “is going to take my title.”
-By the time the bleachers and rafters of Wembley Arena had stopped reverberating after some fifteen thousand gave a thunderous rendition of “God Save the Queen,” it began to dawn on the organizers of the bout what was taking place.
+And by the time the rafters of Wembley Arena had stopped reverberating after some fifteen thousand gave a thunderous rendition of “God Save the Queen,” it began to dawn on the organizers of the bout what was taking place.
 They had unwittingly created a flashpoint for the worst manifestations of British nationalism.
 Gangs of young white men filled the upper tiers and by this time they had been freely buying and drinking beer for hours.
 The pro-white, pro-British passions, as well as the anti-American sentiments, were all on full display.

-Now the battle was underway and round one saw brisk exchanges, with both men scoring, but two things were evident by its end: Hagler enjoyed a huge advantage in power and, while Minter figured to rely on tight defense and smart boxing technique, the challenger was outjabbing the champion.
-The latter fact forced Minter to commit strategic suicide as he marched forward and threw flurries of punches, hoping aggression could win the day.
+Now the battle was underway and round one saw brisk exchanges, with both men scoring, but two things were evident by its end: Hagler enjoyed a huge advantage in power and, while Minter figured to rely on tight defense and smart boxing technique, the challenger was out-jabbing the champion.
+This forced Minter to commit strategic suicide as he marched forward and threw flurries of punches, hoping aggression could win the day.
 It was a futile hope, though it made for spirited action.
-The inebriated patriots in the stands bellowed their approval, chanting MIN-ter!
+The inebriated patriots in the stands bellowed their approval with deafening chants of “MIN-ter!
 MIN-ter!
-MIN-ter!
+MIN-ter!”

 The champion’s manager, Doug Bidwell, was less enthused and he gave his man a stern talk between rounds, his final command being “Settle down,” and Minter did show discipline at the start of round two, keeping Hagler at the end of his punches.
 But then the challenger, with ease, closed the distance, connected with a sharp one-two, and instantly Minter lost his head.
 To the delight of the British fans, he scowled at Hagler and waved him in and the two southpaws went toe-to-toe.
 Within seconds Minter’s nose was gushing blood and a nasty cut had opened under his left eye.
 The champion came back near the end of the round to land some good left hands, but this was now the fight Hagler wanted, a brawl, where his greater strength, power and counter-punching skills would be the deciding factors.

-Nothing came easy for Marvin Hagler, especially the glory.
+Nothing came easy for Marvelous Marvin Hagler, especially the glory.
 What should have been the most resplendent night of his entire career was marred by hate and drunkenness and racism.
 But Hagler had waited so long, had endured so much, that when it was all over, he refused to let the mayhem undermine his satisfaction.
 “It was a dream fulfilled,” he said of the moment when he realized he had won.
 He had finally done it; he was the undisputed middleweight champion of the world.
-Seven hard years of striving and struggling were, at long last, redeemed.
+Seven hard years of striving and struggling were, at long last, redeemed. – Michael Carbert